Icinga/icinga2/doc/02-getting-started.md

 FreeBSD:

     # pkg install monitoring-plugins

+Alpine Linux:

+    # apk add monitoring-plugins

+Note: For Alpine you don't need to explicitly add the `monitoring-plugins` package since it is a dependency of `icinga2` and is pulled automatically.

 Depending on which directory your plugins are installed into you may need to update the global `PluginDir` constant in your [Icinga 2 configuration](04-configuring-icinga-2.md#constants-conf).